Satyavrat Chaturvedi

 Satyavrat Chaturvedi (born 13 January 1950) is an Indian politician.
 He is a former member of the Indian National Congress party.

 He was elected to Lok Sabha from Khajuraho in 1999.
-He was a Member of the Parliament of India, representing Madhya Pradesh in the Rajya Sabha, the upper house of the Parliament.
+He was a Member of the Parliament of India, representing Madhya Pradesh and Uttarakhand in the Rajya Sabha, the upper house of the Parliament.
 He was the chairman of the select committee on the Lokpal bill in Rajya sabha during the UPA II government.

 He is alumnus of Sainik School Rewa.

 Early life

 Chaturvedi was born in Chhatarpur, Madhya Pradesh, to Baburam Chaturvedi and Vidyawati Chaturvedi.
 His mother had been elected to Lok Sabha from Khajuraho twice.